 No matter what browser, you’re never guaranteed privacy.
 That is the sad fact of the matter.
 And so, let’s dig into the recesses of the internet to develop a strategy that at least confuses Big Tech.

 The evil culprit: The Google Chromium Project

 Every modern web browser uses the code base from the Google Chromium Project, which comes with a non-removable core service to spy on you and download your profile info.
-There is no way to get around this for users and web browser developers alike.
+There is no way for users and web browser developers to get around this.